tamccullough/mubla/README.md

         - photo1
         - photo2
         - video 1

 I would recommend you organize your photos/videos in the same manner to use this flask app without problems.

-### Running the App

 - clone this repository
 - change the path in the main.py file to your photos path
 - setup the virtual environment
 - use the command > flask run --host=0.0.0.0 (withrout the host argument it will only be available on the local machine)

-### Success

-If set up as detailed above, you will be able to access the files almost any browser at ipaddressofapp:5000/

-### Note

-- after every directory or file change the flask app would need to be restarted.
-This could be setup as a cron job on a linux box
-- ffmepg needs to be installed on the system